imrafaelmerino/java-fun/docs/developers.md

 * A quote from the README: "json-values is functional", what does it have to do with OOP an EO?

 Regarding the first point, it's obvious they made a great mistake.
 I don't know how they got that measure.
-Cloning the repo and executing the command clock would have returned :
+Cloning the repo and executing the [command](https://www.npmjs.com/package/cloc)  _cloc src_ would have returned :

 ```